 Welcome to the Suzy Newhouse Center for the Humanities!

 In general, most events sponsored and supported by the Newhouse Center will tend to be approached as the culmination of a project rather than as a scheduled incident.
-Typically, these will allow for inclusion of the fellows in residence and the use of Newhouse infrastructure.
-Increasingly, programming at the Center includes targeted groups from the college community.
-Projects in the most creative formats, promoting unusual conversations or unpredictable partnerships, will be viewed with great enthusiasm and favor for Newhouse support.
-The community is encouraged to approach the Director or a member of the Advisory Board with these ideas well in advance.
-A project that is open to discussion and brainstorming will generally be preferred over a fully formed event seeking physical space or funds.
-The center is committed to nurturing such initiatives, collaboratively turning them into projects, and bringing them to fruition.
-I am excited to hear from faculty, students, and all staff in this context!
+Typically, these will involve collaboration with the fellows in residence and the use of Newhouse infrastructure to bring in others from within and well beyond the college to participate in and support the endeavor.
+To this end, projects in the most creative formats, promoting unusual conversations or unpredictable partnerships will be viewed with great enthusiasm and favor for Newhouse support.
+The community is encouraged to approach the Director or a member of the Advisory Committee with these ideas well in advance.

-Some immediate opportunities for Wellesley faculty and other departments at the Center include the collaborative interdisciplinary challenge, having your department or unit meeting hosted by the Center, integration of a Newhouse fellow into your teaching, research, or other campus activity, workshop or Atelier, and a Critical Thought network that is being established.
+Some immediate opportunities at the Center include the collaborative interdisciplinary challenge; having your department or unit meeting hosted by the Center; integration of a Newhouse fellow into your teaching, research, or other campus activity; workshop or Atelier for Wellesley faculty or other faculty proposed by a Wellesley faculty member.

 A new project that has come to fruition is the junior resident fellowships for Wellesley students.
 You can see their profile here.

 Please come by and visit the Center, and continue to visit us virtually to keep abreast of our programs.